 - Psychological problems are based, in part, on unhelpful ways of thinking

-- Psychological problems are based, in part, on learned patterns of unhelpful behaviour
+- Psychological problems are based, in part, on learned patterns of unhelpful behavior

 - People suffering from psychological problems can learn better ways of coping with them.
 They can relieve symptoms and lead more effective lives

-In order to change behavioural patterns, CBT forces people to:
+In order to change behavioral patterns, CBT forces people to:

 - Face their fears instead of avoiding them